-Loans and advances to subsidiaries amounted to €22 million and corresponded to advances granted to direct or indirect subsidiaries of the Company.
+Loans and advances to subsidiaries amounted to &21.4 million and corresponded to loans and advances granted by the Company to direct or indirect subsidiaries of the Company.

 Treasury shares

 The year-on-year change in treasury shares is presented under §5.6.2 Transactions in the Company's securities.